aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `vote_transanction`

-Generic function that can be used to either approve or reject a multisig transaction
+Generic function that can be used to either approve or reject a multisig transaction Retained for backward compatibility: the function with the typographical error in its name will continue to be an accessible entry point.

 <pre><code><b>public</b> entry <b>fun</b> <a href="multisig_account.md#0x1_multisig_account_vote_transanction">vote_transanction</a>(owner: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <a href="multisig_account.md#0x1_multisig_account">multisig_account</a>: <b>address</b>, sequence_number: u64, approved: bool)